Digital Nomad Life in Spanish Wells, Bahamas

 What do people find most challenging about the culture in Spanish Wells?

 "Expats in Spanish Wells may find the slow pace of life challenging, as the local culture values relaxation and leisure over the hustle and bustle of city life.
 They may also struggle with the island's isolation, as Spanish Wells is a small community with limited access to amenities and services that expats might be accustomed to in larger cities.
 The local dialect, which is a unique blend of English and various African languages, can also be difficult to understand for those not familiar with it.
 Additionally, the local cuisine, which heavily features seafood, may not appeal to everyone's tastes.
-Lastly, the high cost of living, particularly for imported goods, can be a significant challenge for expats living in Spanish Wells," said one expat in Spanish Wells.
+Lastly, the high cost of living, particularly for imported goods, can be a significant challenge for expats living in Spanish Wells," said one expat who made the move to Spanish Wells.

 What residency documents or visas did I need if I will be in Spanish Wells for a while?

 "If you are planning to stay in Spanish Wells for an extended period, you will need to apply for a visa or residency permit.
 The type of visa or permit you need depends on your nationality, the purpose of your stay, and how long you plan to stay.
 If you are a tourist from the United States, Canada, or the United Kingdom, you do not need a visa for stays up to 90 days.
 However, you will need a valid passport.
 If you plan to stay longer than 90 days, you will need to apply for a visa.
 If you are planning to work or study in the Bahamas, you will need to apply for a work or study permit.
 This requires a letter from your employer or school in the Bahamas, proof of financial support, and a medical certificate.
 If you are planning to retire in the Bahamas, you can apply for a permanent residency permit.
 This requires proof of financial independence and a clean criminal record.
-In all cases, you should check with the Bahamas Department of Immigration for the most current requirements and procedures," explained one expat living in Spanish Wells, Bahamas.
+In all cases, you should check with the Bahamas Department of Immigration for the most current requirements and procedures," explained one person living in Spanish Wells, Bahamas.

 What cultural blunders should I try to avoid making in Spanish Wells?